markshelton/photo-metadata/README.md

 # Thickshake

-Thickshake is a Python library for handling historical images.
+Thickshake is a Python package for improving your library catalogue.

 It contains functions to assist with: